Bedrooms 5, Sleeps 9

 The house may not be suitable for young children as the front terrace is at first floor level.
 The main living is also at this level which is up a flight of stairs, so not accessible for people with limited mobility.

-Spring and autumn are popular for longer stays (4 weeks for the price of 3 special offer) and there is a 4 week slot available in May 2017.
+Spring and autumn are popular for longer stays (4 weeks for the price of 3 special offer).

 We are Ray and Denise, an English/Kiwi couple who have, since 2011, been dividing our work time between the UK and New Zealand.
 We spend as much of our time off as possible in St Pierre.
 We enjoy outdoor sports, whether it be windsurfing in a force 6, a walk through the garrigue appreciating the spectacular views, or a leisurely bike ride to the next village for lunch.
 We also appreciate good food and wine, and exploring the history and culture of different places.